 - Be public about what it is that you need.

 I am a lecturer within the chemistry department and my multidisciplinary research group focuses on developing novel nanoparticle drug delivery systems that are capable of triggered and targeted release of therapeutics.
 We also develop biomimetic models to better model disease and nanoparticle interaction.

-I have a 10-month-old and a 2-year-old, and life certainly is a complete juggling act on a daily basis when attempting to balance work and home obligations.
+I have a 2 and 4 year old, and life certainly is a complete juggling act on a daily basis when attempting to balance work and home obligations.
 It is very challenging to reach a work-life-balance with two very young children and especially whilst establishing a new lab.
 I am lucky to have a supportive partner who equally shares childcare and helps to keep our household afloat.
 Having flexibility to work from home one day a week for childcare is a huge help.

 The award of an Elsie Widdowson fellowship has been an immense help to me where I was able to recruit the extra help I needed to manage the lab and supervise my students on a day-to-day basis, both whilst I was on maternity leave and also when I returned back to work.
 The fellowship also allowed me to take a sabbatical from teaching which further helped me to get back on my feet upon returning to work.

 I would be happy to talk about my experience of having applied for the Elsie Widdowson Fellowship and offer advice on some of the challenges of having 2 young children close in age and balancing it all.

 - Unless you are superhuman, balancing parenthood and young children, with that of maintaining a growing research lab is extremely challenging.
 My top tips to avoid burn-out would be:

 - Make sure you have a support network and speak to colleagues about your childcare experiences as you can learn a lot talking to those who have been there and done it before.